 Assistant Professor of Civil & Environmental Engineering and Engineering & Public Policy

 Dr. Destenie Nock

 Dr. Destenie Nock is an Assistant Professor of Civil & Environmental Engineering as well as Engineering & Public Policy at Carnegie Mellon University.
 In her role as the director of the Energy, Equity and Sustainability (EES) Group she leads a team of researchers at the intersection of social justice, energy analysis, and systems modeling.

-The energy justice side of her team is developing novel metrics for identifying those experiencing energy poverty and insecurity, as well as develop optimization models for designing a more equitable power systems.
+The energy justice side of her research team is developing novel metrics for identifying those experiencing energy poverty and insecurity, as well as develop optimization models for designing a more equitable power systems.
 The systems modeling side of her group is developing electricity and transportation optimization and simulation models which investigate how decarbonization and sustainable energy transitions impact vulnerable and marginalized communities.

 Dr. Nock is a recipient of multiple National Science Foundation awards, a Google Innovation Grant, and a Scott Institute for Energy Innovation Fellow.
 Dr. Nock is available to speak at technical and civic functions.

 She is also the creator of the Black Electricity Blog which offers college and graduate school advice, research updates, and motivational posts.